marianoabdala/ZYInstapaperActivity/README.md

 iOS UIActivity for reading later on Instapaper.
 Initially conceived to be used on one of my own projects: [Nyndoo](http://www.nyndoo.com) a page-per-tweet twitter client.

+Feel free to add any request, bug or inquiry on the issues section!

 Previews
 ========